ConsoleGameEngine/ConsoleGameEngine/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 # Update date
-September 20th, 2021.
+October 15th, 2021.
-# Sorry, I am very lazy to update docs :(
+# Sorry!
+I am very lazy for updating docs :(